syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/how-to/signature-date.md

 ---
-Layout: Post
+layout: post
-Title: Add date to signature field in EJ2 ASP.NET MVC PDF Viewer | Syncfusion
+title: Add date to signature field in EJ2 ASP.NET MVC PDF Viewer | Syncfusion
-Description: Learn how to add the date to the signature text in the ASP.NET MVC PDF Viewer component of Syncfusion Essential JS 2 and more.
+description: Learn here all about how to add the date to the signature text in ASP.NET MVC PDF Viewer component of Syncfusion Essential JS 2 and more.
-Platform: ej2-asp-core-mvc
+platform: ej2-asp-core-mvc
-Control: How to add date to the signature text
+control: How to add the date to the signature text
-Publishingplatform: ej2-asp-core-mvc
+publishingplatform: ej2-asp-core-mvc
-Documentation: UG
+documentation: UG
 ---

 # How to add the date to the signature text